PHOTOS: Scenes from deadly Texas school shooting response

 UVALDE, Texas (KXAN) — At least 16 people, including 14 elementary school students, were killed in a Texas school shooting Tuesday in Uvalde, according to Gov. Greg Abbott.
-The governor said the suspect, an 18-year-old, was also killed.
+Law enforcement shot and killed the suspect, who Abbott said was an 18-year-old.

 An Associated Press photographer captured the scene outside Robb Elementary School off Old Carrizo Road.
 The Uvalde Consolidated Independent School District reported an active shooter situation at 12:15 p.m.